 Posted on: Aug 26, 2013

-Principle 1 sets out that agencies must not collect personal information unless it’s for a lawful purpose connected with the functions or activities of the agency, and collection is necessary for that purpose.
+Principle 1 provides that an agency must not collect personal information unless it is collected for a lawful purpose connected with an activity of the agency and the collection is necessary for that purpose.

 This article, and any information contained on our website is necessarily brief and general in nature, and should not be substituted for professional advice.
 You should always seek professional advice before taking any action in relation to the matters addressed.